keiran-rowell/keiran-rowell.github.io/_posts/2023-04-15-photobiology.md

 ![Crustacean bioluminescence](../images/crustaceans_glow.png)

-The bioluminescence of the *Varigula hilgendorfii* crustacean.
+The bioluminescence of the *Vargula hilgendorfii* crustacean.
 {:.figcaption}